shreshtab/Hello-World/README.md

 UPDATE(11/12):

 It's been almost a year.
 Looking back, I wish I did things differently.
 I wish I didn't waste so much time.
 But it's time to look forward and see how I can do better.
 I think I have a better mindset, and have optimized learning around my crazy work schedule.
+Is this uploading?

 # Hello-World